Titanic: The Long Night

-The plot centers around two main aspects.
+The plot centers on two narratives of fictional characters aboard the Titanic.
 The first is the story of Elizabeth Farr.
-Elizabeth goes onboard the Titanic with her parents on a voyage to New York City to be engaged to Alen Hall, a man she does not wish to marry.
-While on the ship, she has frequent discussions with her parents about wanting to go to college and not wanting to marry Alan, but they refuse to let her make her own decisions.
-While on the ship, she meets Maxwell Whittaker, the son of the rich Whittaker family, and falls in love with him, against the will of her parents.
+Elizabeth boards the Titanic with her parents setting out to reach New York City to be engaged to Alan Reed, a man she does not wish to marry.
+While on the ship, she has frequent discussions with her parents about wanted to go to college and not wanting to marry Alan, but they refuse to let her make her own decisions.
+While on the ship, she meets Maxwell Whittaker, the son of the wealthy Whittaker family, and falls in love with him against her parents' will.

-The plot also deals with the story of Kathleen Hanrahan, a girl who boards in Queenstown, Ireland.
+The plot also deals with the story of Kathleen Hanrahan, a girl who boards the ship in Queenstown, Ireland.
 She falls in love with a man named Patrick "Paddy" Kelleher.
-She is also forced to take care of two young children, Kevin and Bridey, whose caretaker fails to pay attention to them.
+She is also forced to care for two young children, Kevin and Bridey, whose caretaker fails to pay attention to them.

-On the night the Titanic crashes into the iceberg, Elizabeth forgets all of her troubles when she realizes that she has to leave Max and her father behind on the ship while it sinks.
+On the night, the Titanic crashes into the iceberg, Elizabeth forgets all of her troubles when she realizes that she has to leave Max and her father behind on the ship while it sinks.
 She gets in lifeboat number six with her mother, Nola.

 Meanwhile, Katie wakes up in her third-class cabin all by herself.
 She finds Paddy, and he takes her, Kevin, and Bridey up to the boat deck, where they find Paddy's brother Brian.
 Brian refuses to get in a lifeboat and instead opts to stay behind, encouraging other people to get in boats before it is too late.
-Katie and Paddy get in a lifeboat while Brian stays behind.
+Katie and Paddy get into the lifeboat while Brian stays behind.

 Max and Elizabeth's father, still on the ship, retire to the gymnasium until Max goes outside.
 The ship suddenly starts to plunge into the water, and Max is washed off, presumably dead.

-While Elizabeth, Nola, Katie, Paddy, and the rest of the people in the lifeboats watch, the RMS Titanic goes under water with more than 1,500 people in it.
+While Elizabeth, Nola, Katie, Paddy, and the rest of the people in the lifeboats watch, the RMS Titanic goes underwater with more than 1,500 people in it.
 After floating all night, the boats are picked up by the RMS Carpathia.
 While on the ship, Elizabeth finds Max in the hospital room.
-Katie and Paddy are less fortunate, however, and have to face the fact that Brian is dead.
+However, Katie and Paddy are less fortunate and have to face the fact that Brian is dead.

-When they get to New York, Elizabeth goes to Vassar College and marries Max, while Paddy becomes a writer and marries Katie.
+When they get to New York, Elizabeth attends Vassar College and marries Max, while Paddy becomes a writer and marries Katie.

-Fictional Characters
+Characters

+As with the 1997 film, Hoh's novel focuses on the fictitious passengers aboard the Titanic.

-Like the 1997 film, "Titanic: The Long Night," which made up some fictional passengers on the Titanic, Here is a list of them.
+The following is a list of Hoh's characters: